2025 Extremaduran regional election: Background

+Government negotiations in 2023 saw the regional PP leader, María Guardiola, backtrack on her pledge not to form a coalition with the far-right Vox party.

 The 2023 regional election saw a parliamentary majority for the People's Party (PP) and the far-right Vox party, despite the Spanish Socialist Workers' Party (PSOE) remaining the largest overall.
-PP candidate María Guardiola's initial rejection to form a coalition government with Vox led to several weeks of public clashing—seeing Guardiola herself proclaiming that she could not allow "those who deny gender-based violence, who use bold strokes, dehumanize immigrants and display a banner on which they throw the LGTBI flag into a trash can" into her government—and in PSOE and United for Extremadura (the alliance between Podemos and United Left) retaining control of the Assembly's bureau as PP and Vox voted for their own candidates.
+PP candidate María Guardiola's initial refusal to form a coalition government with Vox led to several weeks of public clashes—seeing Guardiola herself proclaiming that she could not allow "those who deny gender-based violence, who use bold strokes, dehumanize immigrants and display a banner on which they throw the LGTBI flag into a trash can" into her government—and in the PSOE and United for Extremadura (the alliance between Podemos and United Left) retaining control of the Assembly's bureau as the PP and Vox voted for their own candidates.
 Ultimately, Guardiola was forced to U-turn and form a PP–Vox cabinet by her own party's national leadership, then embroiled in the 23 July 2023 general election campaign.
-This political episode was said to contribute to the PP's expectation failure in the general election by evidencing the party's willingness to allow the far-right into government despite public pledges to the contrary.
+This political episode was said to have contributed to the PP's failure to meet expectations in the general election by evidencing the party's willingness to allow the far-right into government despite public pledges to the contrary.